Huotes/CommitMaker/README.md

 Evolution is God’s way of issuing upgrades.

 Chuck Norris is responsible for China's over-population.
 He hosted a Karate tournament in Beijing and all women within 1,000 miles became pregnant instantly.

+Chuck Norris doesn't use web standards as the web will conform to him.